 Protein treatment adds strength and tensility to your hair.
 While you may be keen to give your hair that extra bit of TLC, it is essential to know your hair type and condition to decide whether you really need a protein treatment.
 Check out the following infographic to learn about the signs that tell if your hair needs this treatment.

 A protein treatment for natural hair repairs split ends and weak, dry, and brittle hair.
 They replenish and fortify the hair externally.
 There are different types of protein treatments, like protein packs, light treatments, deep penetrating treatments, and reconstructors.
 There are many benefits to using a protein treatment on natural hair.
 They soften, moisturize, and strengthen your hair, leaving you with thicker, longer, and healthier strands.
-You can also try natural protein treatments made with natural ingredients like avocado and greek yogurt.
-Apply a protein treatment on your hair once or twice a month to reap its benefits.
+You can also try natural protein treatments made with natural ingredients like avocado and greek yogurt to maintain hair health by providing optimum hair nourishment.
+Apply a protein treatment on your hair once or twice a month to reap its benefits like good hair elasticity and hair hydration.
 Don’t overuse the treatment as it may lead to your hair hardening or breaking.

 Frequently Asked Questions